amgsx/siwaap/_help/pdf-fonts/default.md

 The `serif-condensed` and `sans-serif-condensed` will give you a font which is a _condensed_ version of the standard one (either `serif` or `sans-serif`. you may find it useful if you need to keep your pdf not too big.

-Also, there is an 'extralight' version of the sans-serif font.
+Also, there is an _extralight_ version of the `sans-serif` font.

-The '-dejavu' suffix will use the DejaVu font , which is heavier but with wider character support
+The `-dejavu` suffix will use the DejaVu font, which is heavier but with wider character support.

-The '-raw' suffix will use the non-unicode but extra light core fonts.
+The `-raw` suffix will use the non-unicode but extra light core fonts.

 In order to use any of these variants, you just need to specify it as a font-family.